Skip to main content

 Who We Are

-Friends of Lake Olbolossat Foundation (FLOBF) is a community-based environmental conservation organization dedicated to protecting and restoring the Lake Olbolossat ecosystem and the wider Aberdare watershed in Nyandarua County, Kenya.
+Friends of Lake Ol’Bolossat Foundation (FLOBF) is an environmental conservation NGO dedicated to protecting and restoring the Lake Ol’Bolossat ecosystem and the wider Aberdare watershed in Nyandarua County, Kenya.

 Learn More →